Accept our Terms of Service

 Permalink

 Venn's voice carries easily, following Wenduag as she leaves.
 "A warrior with your skills could easily become a force to be reckoned with, with the right allies.
-But whether or not you're there with us tomorrow, I won't let Lann bring anyone along who's not strong enough to survive."
+But whether or not you're there with us tomorrow, I won't let Lann bring anyone too weak to make it."

 She twirls the arrow in her hand one last time before sliding it back into the quiver.